 So what does the Blaze do?
 Well, effectively it's the Charge HR with an OLED screen, guided workouts and more smart notifications.

-It tracks steps, calories burned, stairs climbed, active time, resting heart rate and quality of sleep.
+It tracks steps, calories burned, stairs climbed, active time, resting heart rate, and both sleep stages and quality of sleep.
 What's more, it has several sports modes, which will track particular exercises using the built-in heart rate monitor, and act as a running watch so long as you take your smartphone along to lend its GPS – more on that shortly.

-FitStar – the smart workout company Fitbit bought last year – also has pride of place on the Blaze, with three guided sessions that appear on the watch: warm up/down, 7 Minute Workout and 10 Minute Abs.
+FitStar – the smart workout company Fitbit bought in 2015 – also has pride of place on the Blaze, with three guided sessions that appear on the watch: warm up/down, 7 Minute Workout and 10 Minute Abs.

 The only other real omission is a smart alarm – one that's designed to wake you up in the lightest part of your sleep cycle.
-It's a popular feature on other trackers, but hasn't made it to the Blaze.
+It's a popular feature on other trackers, but hasn't made it to the Blaze, which is strange given the device's new Sleep Stages feature.
 There is a silent alarm, which uses vibrations to wake you rather than a horrible bleeping.

 It's a decent set of features – but do they work?
-That involved getting a little sweaty to find out.
+For some of them, we had to get sweaty to find out.

 Fitbit Blaze: Activity tracking and accuracy